 BLACKBOARD LOGIN INFORMATION

 Your password will be your student ID number (do not include the dash).
 This is not your SSN but rather your NWOSU student ID number.
+This number is 7 digits.
+If you received a 5 digit number, you will add two zeroes to the beginning of that number.
 You will need to change your password when you login to Blackboard to protect the security of your account.
 To do this, select Personal Information from the menu and then select Change Password.

 Please review the Online Testing Tips below before attempting an exam on Blackboard.